IBM-Bluemix-Docs/StreamingAnalytics/end_of_market.md

 {:note .note}

-# End of Market for {{site.data.keyword.streaminganalyticsfull}}
+# End of Market for {{site.data.keyword.streaminganalyticsshort}}
 {: #end_of_market}

 {{site.data.keyword.streaminganalyticsfull}} is deprecated.
 As of July 30, 2021,
-you can't create new instances, and access to free instances will be removed.
+you can't create new instances, and access to free Lite instances will be removed.
 Existing paid plan instances are supported until May 1, 2022.
 Any instance that still exist on that date will be stopped and deleted.
 For more information, see [End of Market](/docs/StreamingAnalytics?topic=StreamingAnalytics-end_of_market).
 {: deprecated}